mathiasvkaiz/micromouse/capstone_report.md

 (10 = 0*1 + 1*2 + 0*4 + 1*8).
 Starting point has a 1 as we only have an opening upwards (1 = 1*1 + 0*2 + 0*4 + 0*8)

+For additional input data the robot has three obstacles sensors in direction to right, left and upwards.
+These sensors can detect the number of open squares in each sensor direction or recognizes walls.
+On each time step the robot can rotate clockwise or counterclockwise for ninety degrees.
+After that it moves up to three squares in that or opposite (backwards) direction.
+After the movement the next time step starts and the sensors return new data.

+Movement of the robot is assumed to be perfect (no path deviation) and if the robot moves into a wall it stays where it was.